sudoersllc/opsbox-docs/docs/core/getting_started/configuration.md

 To access ***general, application wide parameters and help***, run `opsbox --help` *without* any modules specified.

-If you'd like to see the ***arguments for a specific pipeline***, run `opsbox --help` *with* the ppipeline you want specified.
+If you'd like to see the ***arguments for a specific pipeline***, run `opsbox --help` *with* the pipeline you want specified.

-If you'd like to *see all plugins from the help screen*, add the `see_all` argument.
+If you'd like to *see all plugins from the help screen*, add the `--see_all` argument.

 ## Working with local plugins
 When developing plugins, you will want to point to the directory in which they can be found.

-This can be done using the `plugin_dir` argument, which should point to a directory that contains a plugin in its or its children's subdirectories.
+This can be done using the `--plugin_dir` argument, which should point to a directory that contains a plugin in its or its children's subdirectories.

 !!! warning "Buyer Beware"